podaac/data-subscriber/README.md

                         this command, please use the -b="-180,-90,180,90" syntax when calling from the command line.
 Default: "-180,-90,180,90\.
   -e [EXTENSIONS [EXTENSIONS ...]], --extensions [EXTENSIONS [EXTENSIONS ...]]
                         The extensions of products to download.
-Default is [.nc, .h5] -ds DATASINCE, --data-since DATASINCE
+Default is [.nc, .h5] -sd STARTDATE, --start-date STARTDATE
+                        The ISO date time before which data should be retrieved.
+For Example, --start-date 2021-01-14T00:00:00Z
+  -ed ENDDATE, --end-date ENDDATE
-                        The ISO date time from which data should be retrieved.
-For Example, --data-since 2021-01-14T00:00:00Z --version             Display script version information and exit.
+                        The ISO date time after which data should be retrieved.
+For Example, --end-date 2021-01-14T00:00:00Z --version             Display script version information and exit.
   --verbose             Verbose mode.